 Thangool – horses and high places

 The raised green lawns of Forde Park Racecourse come alive with colour for the running of the Thangool Cup.
-The track is the largest of the 2 courses in the region, the other at Taroom, and the Cup is a standout fixture during the Spring racing season in September.
+The track is the largest of the two courses in the region, the other at Taroom; and the Cup is a standout fixture during the Spring racing season in September.

-The other 7 race days held through the year are also a big attraction for punters who love to see country racing at its best.
+The other seven race days held through the year are also a big attraction for punters who love to see country racing at its best.

-A one pub town, Thangool is a great place to fuel up on a hearty meal and fill up the tank before pushing on to Callide Dam or spectacular natural features such as Kroombit Tops National Park and Mount Scoria – both found in the vicinity.
+Thangool is a great place to fuel up the tank before pushing on to Callide Dam or spectacular natural features such as Kroombit Tops National Park and Mount Scoria – both found in the vicinity.